Want to learn how to embed tweets in WordPress? We’re going to show you just how simple it is.

 - Custom: Manually pick all of your colors

-Select your color scheme and click on Save.
+After you select your color scheme, remember to click on Save.

 As you can see, you can easily customize your feed in lots of different ways.
 You can set the size, header style, font, media layout, and much more.